dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 # Background

-As a college student studying Information Management and Technology, I wanted to go beyond generic career advice such as “learn SQL and Python.”
-Instead of relying on broad recommendations, this project analyzes real job postings to answer a more practical question: **what skills do Data Analyst roles actually require and how much do they pay?**
+As I am in college, studying Information Management and Technology, I wanted to do more than give one-size-fits-all career advice such as “learn SQL and Python.”
+Instead of following broad recommendations, this project analyzes real job postings to answer a more real-world question: **what skills do Data Analyst roles actually require, and how much are they paid?**

-The dataset comes from Luke Barousse’s SQL Course and includes job titles, salary information, job locations, and required technical skills.
-Using SQL, I explored this dataset to identify meaningful patterns in the data analytics job market.
+The dataset was extracted from Luke Barousse’s SQL Course and contains job titles, salary data, job locations, and technical requirements.
+With SQL, I looked into this dataset to uncover substantive themes in the data analytics job market.

-Unlike many similar projects that simply list common skills, this analysis focuses on **salary, demand, and entry level opportunities** so that students preparing to enter the field can understand which skills provide the strongest career advantage.
+While many related projects often only list common skills, this analysis looks specifically at **salary, demand, and entry level opportunities** so that students entering the field can distinguish which skills provide the best competitive advantage.

 ### Questions Explored in This Project